fabrizio-vitale-deltatre/slides-next-wave-of-javascript-fw/slides/solidjs.md

 }
 ```

-A standard Solid component it's just a function that:
+A standard Solid.js component it's just a function that:
 - returns a DOM [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element)
 - receives props from the parent component
 - runs **once** per instance, in other words, does not rerender